racarter1215/learning-journal/carter-text-editor.md

 #### In essence, its a system interface completely through text via special codes or prompts.
 It allows someone to go through the directory of a computer with lots of files very quickly without using the mouse.
 Generally, it's just a more efficient way of interacting with one's computer.

+#### Opening the terminal on a PC (my type of computer) requires downloading applications that allow you to.
+For Mac's, you can use the program called "Terminal".
+Luckily, all prompts and commands are the same between both systems, so learning how to interact with Terminal helps you with PCs, and vice versa.

 ####